GrahamPaasch/apeman/README.md

 Girish Kumar <finetune@cgft.io> "automating sdlc"

+Prompt Processing Priority
+The Developer can pre-configure files_to_process.txt The Developer can set the specific order of the files MicroManager will use the pre-configured file if it exists MicroManager will NOT run create_file_lists if it exists When the files_to_process are inserted in the database, an autoincrement column will set the priority of the files This way, the file_lists table can be processed in order!

+Group
+$group The grouping/language of the tool string

 --------------------------

 APEMAN
 start with station template
 Use Mocker to replace the station template
-	$priority Define the order the tools are installed in Integer 0 - 9
-		tools must have a lower priority than their languages plugins must have a lower priority than their parents

-	$group The grouping/language of the tool
-		string

-	$parent_tool (in the case the $tool is a plugin)
+	$parent_tool (in the case the $tool is a plugin) Dependencies
 	$tool  Define use_ vs run_
 	$dependency_check(s)  Language installed, parent_tool, installer, (pipx, npm, curl, etc), etc early exit (before installation if statement)